Azure Dedicated Hosts

 Not all scale-set orchestration and optimizations settings are supported by dedicated hosts.
 Apply the following settings to your scale set:

-- Overprovisioning is not recommended, and it is disabled by default.
-You can enable overprovisioning, but the scale set allocation will fail if the host group does not have capacity for all of the VMs, including the overprovisioned instances.
+- Overprovisioning isn't recommended, and it's disabled by default.
+You can enable overprovisioning, but the scale set allocation will fail if the host group doesn't have capacity for all of the VMs, including the overprovisioned instances.

 - Use the ScaleSetVM orchestration mode

-- Do not use proximity placement groups for co-location
+- Don't use proximity placement groups for co-location

 The infrastructure supporting your virtual machines may occasionally be updated to improve reliability, performance, security, and to launch new features.
-The Azure platform tries to minimize the impact of platform maintenance whenever possible, but customers with maintenance sensitive workloads can't tolerate even few seconds that the VM needs to be frozen or disconnected for maintenance.
+The Azure platform tries to minimize the impact of platform maintenance whenever possible, however customers with maintenance sensitive workloads can't tolerate even few seconds that the VM needs to be shut down for maintenance.

 For more information, see Managing platform updates with Maintenance Control.